 Supergirl begins with a rousing main title theme and stylized opening credits flying towards the viewer, recalling the first Superman movie.
 It's all downhill from here.
 Suddenly, somewhere, in what appears to be deep outer space, an ivory structure appears, grounded on a floating island, and covered by a protective sheet like cellophane wrap on a cake.
 This place turns out to be Argo City, populated by people in hippie garb and living together like some religious commune in a psychedelic playground.
 The movie introduces us to a wide-eyed, winsome blonde named Kara, who is having intellectual conversations with the wise and eccentric Zaltar (Peter O'Toole).
 They, along with the other Argo City residents, are survivors of the planet Krypton.
 How this community managed to survive Krypton's explosion is never explained.
 Why Argo City doesn't resemble the John Barry-designed Krypton architecture seen in the Superman movies remains a mystery.
 The closest we come to any background at all is when Zaltar mentions that Earth ("where my cousin went!?" points out Kara) is in outer space, while they are in inner space.
 The physical differences between "outer" and "inner" is left unresolved.

 The citizens of Argo City are apparently able to survive thanks to a power source called the Omegahedron, a spinning globe which Zaltar has "borrowed" for his own creative amusement.
 He employs a wand powered by the globe to create solid objects, including a bracelet for Kara which becomes a tracking device for the Omegahedron.
 Kara's mom Alura (played by Mia Farrow) is introduced, and has a talk with Zaltar, while the young blonde uses the wand to create a mechanical butterfly which is brought to life by the Omegahedron (kicked over to her by Zaltar for some reason).
-The butterfly buzzes around, then makes a bee-line towards the outside, breaching the protective sheet like a baseball through a screen door.
+The butterfly buzzes around, then makes a bee-line towards the outside, breaching the barrier like a baseball through a screen door.

 Both the Omegahedron and Kara are flung towards the hole as if the entire city was being depressurized, even though no one else seems to be affected by the vacuum.
 The globe rockets out through inner-space (finding its way to Earth coincidentally enough), but Kara manages to hold on to dear life.
 Somehow, she is pulled away from the draft, and Zaltar basically seals it shut using his wand like a soldering iron.
 Kara's father Zor-El (brother to Jor-El and played by Simon Ward) makes an appearance, and roundly scolds Zaltar for endangering their city ("Our lights will grow dim and the very air we breathe so thin" exclaims Alura).
 Meanwhile, Kara climbs aboard the "traveler" (basically a rocket shaped like a globe) in order to chase the power ball, as if it were some unruly puppy running into traffic.
 How Argo City managed to survive in inner-space when their protective covering can be so easily pierced is never addressed.
 Why no one in Argo City has any superpowers is likewise never explained.
 (At the end of the movie, Kara is able to fly back to her home in inner space without any problems).

 The Omegahedron lands in the town of Midvale (apparently near Chicago, which is featured prominently during the flying scenes) and is taken by Selina (Faye Dunaway) who uses it to exploit her powers as a witch of some sort.
 Accompanying our villainess is her sidekick Bianca (Brenda Vaccaro) whose primary role is to tell bad jokes, and make vacuous observations ("I think I recognize the costume"), and Nigel (Petter Cook) a high school teacher who is there to flirt and mock Selina for no apparent purpose.
-Kara finally reaches Earth, emerges from a lake in full costume and makes her debut.
+Kara finally reaches Earth, emerges from a lake in full costume and makes her first appearance as Supergirl.

 After that interlude, it's back to the main plot, which devolves into an even bigger mess.
 Selina falls in love with a hunky gardener named (Hart Bochner) and uses her powers to attract him.
 In the meantime, Kara enrolls into an all-girl's school, passing herself off as an orphan and cousin to Clark Kent.
 (It is explained earlier that Superman is off into space on some peace-preserving mission, presumably one that entails ridding Earth of all its nuclear weapons.)
 Calling herself Linda Lee, Kara becomes the roommate of Lucy Lane (Maureen Teefy) who happens to be the younger sister of Lois Lane (I always thought that Lois's sister was someone who had "three kids, two cats and one mortgage").
 It also turns out that Lucy's boyfriend is Jimmy Olsen, and he is due for a visit to Midvale which would allow him to meet Clark's cousin and thus establish a connection to the Superman Universe.